 As global health leaders during World Immunization Week largely focused due attention on addressing inequities in COVID-19 vaccination rollout, Sabin Vaccine Institute CEO Amy Finan rightly also called attention to the urgent need “to restore and maintain high rates of routine immunization against all vaccine-preventable diseases.”

 Exacerbated by the COVID-19 pandemic, disjointed and siloed health programming perpetuates disparities in immunization, a critical and indispensable public health tool for preventing disease and bolstering life expectancy.
-The practical and logistical effects of inaccessible care, coupled with declining vaccine trust and confidence and the spread of misinformation, have triggered a backslide in routine immunization and increased the number of “zero-dose children” – children who have never received any vaccines.
+The practical and logistical effects of inaccessible care, coupled with declining vaccine trust and confidence and the spread of misinformation, have triggered a backslide in routine immunization and increased the number of “zero-dose children” – children who have never received a single dose of the diphtheria, tetanus, and pertussis vaccine (DTP1).
 Although only one in seven children are zero-dose children, they account for nearly half of all vaccine-preventable deaths.

 In 2020, most countries experienced a decrease in childhood immunization rates, as 23 million children globally did not receive routine vaccines, a 20% increase from 2019.
 Since the beginning of the pandemic, vaccine-preventable diseases have reappeared in some communities for the first time in years.
 Reported outbreaks, including the first polio case in Malawi in three decades, can be directly linked to the backslide in routine immunization.

 These worrying trends put at great risk this year’s World Immunization Week theme of #LongLifeForAll and demonstrate the need for a closer look at the unique challenges of different routine immunizations, such as HPV, as well as the implementation of the most underutilized and underinvested solutions closest to communities.